Hello!

 My diverse in-house editorial and production experience has built a well-rounded skill set.

-What determines whether a project is a good fit?
+How do I know if a project is a good fit?

 If you’d like more detail on the subjects and genres I work with for a specific service, you’ll find an overview at the bottom of the corresponding service page.